 ZSW is investigating and testing various concepts for perovskite solar cell layer stack structures and their manufacturing, advancing the state of the art with industrial applications in mind.

-One priority is to develop semi-transparent cells and tandem structures in combination with CIGS solar cells in order to make the most of the solar spectrum and further increase efficiency.
+One priority is to develop semi-transparent cells and tandem structures in combination with Silicone and CIGS solar cells in order to make the most of the solar spectrum and further increase efficiency.

 This is how a thin-film layer is fabricated in the lab.
 Also known as knife coating or blade coating, doctor blading involves spreading the applied solution over the sample substrate with a blade.
 Besides liquid coatings, researchers are working on another method of depositing perovskites on surfaces areas up to 100 cm² (10 cm x 10 cm) via thermal evaporation.